 During the seizure, the person might be confused or unable to respond to you.

-This is what most people imagine when they think of an epileptic fit.
-You might previously have heard it called a ‘grand mal’.
+You might previously have heard this type of seizure called a ‘grand mal’.
 This kind of seizure has two stages: the tonic and the clonic stage.
 During the tonic stage, the sufferer will lose consciousness and their muscles will go stiff.
 This can be dangerous if the person is standing up when the seizure begins, as they will likely fall on the floor.

 A tonic-clonic seizure should stop after a few minutes, although some can last longer.
 Although the sufferer may make some strange noises, it is unlikely they are in pain.
 After the seizure, the person may have a headache, and feel tired or confused.
 To help someone recover from a tonic-clonic seizure, you should gently put them in the recovery position.
 If you aren’t sure how to do this, see the Epilepsy Society’s helpful guide here.